 Hofn is a large settlement on the shores of Hornafjörður in Southeast Iceland.
 The town is known for its village charm, incredible lobster restaurants, and stunning coastal sights.
 Visit beautiful glacier outlets of the mighty Vatnajökull, hot springs, waterfalls, and mountains in Hofn’s surrounding area!

 Hofn is not a big town, but it’s filled with numerous restaurants, a pharmacy, a swimming pool, and museums.
 Its closeness to Europe’s largest glacier, Vatnajökull, makes the town’s surrounding landscapes incredible.

-Vatnajökull National Park extends over the surrounding area and the effect of the voluminous glacier is obvious in the landscapes, how the glacier rivers have carved the terrain and flushed away some of the rocks and flora.
+Vatnajökull National Park extends over the surrounding area and the effect of the voluminous glacier is obvious in the landscapes.
+You can see how the glacier rivers have carved the terrain and flushed away some of the rocks and flora in the Hofn area.

-The name Höfn means a harbor, given due to the fact that one of the few natural harbors is located in the area.
-The name Hornafjörður then originates with the old Viking farm, Horn, which is located in the fjord.
-The fjord is basically called Horn’s fjord.”
+The name Höfn means “harbor.”
+This is due to the fact that one of the few natural harbors is located in the area.
+The name Hornafjörður then originates from the old Viking farm, Horn, which is located in the fjord.
+The fjord’s name roughly translates to “Horn’s fjord.”